Ashland Road Policies for use of

 - Take to autoclave in greenhouse 21 and immediately autoclave the material

-- Get operation instructions from Michelle or Rich
+- Get operation instructions from the Plant Growth Facility Coordinator.

 - Sign your name, date and time on the autoclave log so we know who’s material is in the autoclave at all times